 Apple has changed my life.
 It has helped me to become self-sufficient with creating my own website, making my own marketing materials and taking some pretty awesome pics of myself in Photo Booth.
 This I would not be able to do on a PC.
 Well, maybe I could.
 Well, maybe I could, but it would be a lot more complicated and my computer would have caught a few viruses along the way.

-With that being said, yesterday, when I was on my MacBook, wasting time, hypnotized by facebook; I saw the newsfeed popping up, “RIP Steve Jobs” and “We will miss you Steve Jobs”.
+With that being said, yesterday (This post was originally written the day after Steve Jobs passed away.), when I was on my MacBook, wasting time, hypnotized by facebook; I saw the newsfeed popping up, “RIP Steve Jobs” and “We will miss you Steve Jobs”.

 So, like I do anything I don’t know everything about, I googled Steve Jobs and just read and read.
-I had a variety of thoughts from…will Apple survive with out him? … to Pancreatic cancer…really, u took another great guy?
+I had an array of thoughts from…will Apple survive with out him? … to Pancreatic cancer…really, u took another great guy?
 Of course Apple will survive, he passed on his knowledge to the new generation of tech wizards and gods.

 My last thought was, Wow Steve Jobs was a genius who lived a short life like my dad and was taken by cancer like my dad, but they both accomplished so much in their short lifetime.
 I am sure they will hang out together and enjoy their time through those pearly gates, resting in peace in Heaven.